Manishearth/manishearth.github.io/source/drafts/ffi.md

  [autocxx]: https://github.com/google/autocxx

- _Thanks to Adam Perry, Adrian Taylor, and Tyler Mandry for reviewing drafts of this post_
+ _Thanks to Adam Perry, Adrian Taylor, Nika Layzell, and Tyler Mandry for reviewing drafts of this post_